KatieClarinet/100DaysOfCode/README.md

 - GET by title
 - POST
 - DELETE

   **Day 62**
-  We spent the morning reflecting on our project and planning our presentation which we delivered in the afternoon to some industry judges.
+We spent the morning reflecting on our project and planning our presentation, which we delivered in the afternoon to some industry judges.

 **Day 63**